deltachat/deltachat-core-rust/deltachat-jsonrpc/README.md

 The executable currently does not support any command-line arguments.
 By default, once started it will accept WebSocket connections on `ws://localhost:20808/ws`.
 It will store the persistent configuration and databases in a `./accounts` folder relative to the directory from where it is started.

-The server can be configured with environement variables:
+The server can be configured with environment variables:

 |variable|default|description|
 |-|-|-|